cofoeducistudent/tam-ms1-c/README.md

 ### Other Aesthetics

 * As for more  aesthetics, I chose to implement rounded corners on most of the images.
-I felt this was somehow warmer and friendly, rather than sharp edgeds
+I felt this was somehow warmer and friendly, rather than sharp-edged

 * I also implemented the "Exo" font-family using **Googlefonts** CDN as that was soft and does not convey horror per-sae.